makoreuriel-collab/demographic-employment-africa/README.md

 ## Output

-The project produces a visualization showing youth unemployment and population trends across countries.
+The project generates visualizations using Python to compare youth unemployment and population trends across countries.